skyfire-e/PATac/README.md

 <br>

 ## ✅ License
 Use at your own risk.
-Watch out for missclick and gem spending.
+Watch out for missclick and diamonds spending.
 Do not violate any game rules.